5 Reasons Open Floor Plan Offices Are Out of Style

 #4: Open Floor Plans Cramp Personal Space

 Most workers never even realized that their cubicles were getting smaller.
-Offices have been shrinking for years from over 200 square feet per worker to less than a hundred and as low as 50.
+Offices have been shrinking for years from over 20 square meters per worker to less than ten and as low as 4.
 Open concept basically eliminates personal space altogether.
 Workers can feel the loss of personal space now and want it back.

 #5: Open Floor Plans Do Not Increase Productivity